top of page

 • If in doubt, give us a shout.
 We’ll recommend a filter that works with your system and lifestyle.

-Changing your filter every 30–90 days (depending on your home conditions) can prevent many issues before they start.
+Changing your filter every 30 to 90 days (depending on your home conditions) can prevent many issues before they start.
 It’s the easiest way to avoid HVAC repair in Lewisville.
-If you have a thick, 4" furnace filter then changing it every 6 months is recommended.
+If you have a thick 4-inch furnace filter, changing it every six months is recommended.

 Clean filters are just the start.
 See our full range of Indoor Air Quality Solutions.